Last updated 29th August, 2025

 Once all technical installations are securely in place, a team of interior designers, decorators, joiners, tilers, and more can start on the inside of the home.

-This will involve everything including painting the walls, laying down the flooring, placing furniture and adding the finishing touches to the extension.
+This will involve everything, including painting the walls, laying down the flooring, placing furniture and adding the finishing touches to the extension.

-Prefab is short for prefabrication, which means that a prefab extension is a building that is pre-built offsite and is therefore ready for installation on delivery.
+Prefab is short for prefabrication, which means that a prefab extension is a building that is pre-built off-site and is therefore ready for installation on delivery.
 There are a variety of manufacturers who produce prefab extensions according to an individual’s preferences.

-Prefab extensions are usually made up of timber or steel frame structures which are designed and manufactured in workshops and factories.
+Prefab extensions are usually made up of timber or steel frame structures, which are designed and manufactured in workshops and factories.

 Before prefab extensions are constructed, manufacturers are given measurements and a detailed plan of what the homeowner wants.
 They will then produce this quickly by installing steel frames, which are quick and easy to install, unlike a slower system that is brick-built.

-When planning your prefab extension, you may want to consider hiring an extension.
+When planning your prefab extension, you may want to consider hiring an architect.
 This costs around £500 to £2,000, depending on the extent of the job.
 They will help you calculate the measurements of your extension in line with building regulations.
 They will also help you plan out the layout to ensure that you make the most of your space.

 There are a variety of benefits for installing a prefab extension, including:

-Many prefab extensions are usually constructed of environmentally-friendly materials meaning a lower impact on the environment during the construction stage.
+Many prefab extensions are usually constructed of environmentally-friendly materials, meaning a lower impact on the environment during the construction stage.

 A prefab or flat-pack extension will cost between 10 and 25 per cent less than the traditional extension once you factor in the foundation and excavation costs, plus you get much less noise and impact on your everyday life.